flyteorg/flyte/docs/user_guide/advanced_composition/eager_workflows.md

 ### Loops

-You can also gather the outputs of multiple tasks or subworkflows into a list:
+You can also gather the outputs of multiple tasks or subworkflows into a list.
+Keep in mind that in this case, you will need to use an `async` function task, since normal tasks will block.

 ```{literalinclude} /examples/advanced_composition/advanced_composition/eager_workflows.py
 :caption: advanced_composition/eager_workflows.py